applications.ICMS_2024

 Hence, the network has a unique positive CBE if and only if \(a, b > 0\) and \(a > c\).

-We can also use the maximal minors to study uniqueness of CBE:
+Similarly, we can use the maximal minors to study uniqueness of CBE:

 [{a >= 0, b >= 0, a - c >= 0}]